Can I use easy or simple Passwords for younger Pupils?

 A sample login card for a young pupil might look like this:

-Although they can use a keyboard and press the numbers (as they are ready to do so), the screen will display a login pad of animals that they can use their mouse (or finger on a tablet) to select the correct order.
+Although pupils can use a keyboard to type the numbers (as they are ready to do so), the screen will also display a login pad of animals that they can use their mouse (or finger on a tablet) to select the correct order.

-If a pupil has a 2 or 4-digit picture pin, the picture pin pad will appear as soon as the pupil types their username into your Purple Mash school login form and then presses Tab:
+If a pupil has a 2 or 4-digit picture pin, the picture pin pad will appear once a pupil has entered their username, then clicks into the Password field.